prashantRmishra/MachineCoding/solidprinciple/revision-notes/SolidPrinciples.md

 	}
 }

-tell don't ask
+//tell don't ask

-Take example of amazon where it gives discount  of 10% (2*NormalDisocunt) on purchase of inhouse products i.e AmazonBasics and NormalDiscount of 5% percent of all the other products
+//Take example of amazon where it gives discount  of 10% (2*NormalDisocunt) on purchase of inhouse products i.e AmazonBasics and NormalDiscount of 5% percent of all the other products

 public class Product{
 	double discount = //some discount percentange